 July 43+ 29+

 October 37+ 24+

 December 26 15

 Driving: Until you acquire full residency, you can drive a hire car, provided you have a valid Aus/NZ driving licence.
 To drive private or company vehicles you must first apply for a temporary Dubai licence from the Traffic Police.
-“Essential Documents” (see Dubai Explorer) are required along with DH10 for a one month licence (licences for longer periods are also available).
+“Essential Documents” (see Dubai Explorer) are required along with a charge for a one month licence (licences for longer periods are also available).

 If you are in the unlucky predicament of an accident, you will require a police report to give to your insurance company to get the vehicle repaired.